mspnp/performance-optimization/ChattyIO/docs/ChattyIO.md

 The key task in determining the possible causes of poor performance is to examine operations that are running slowly.
 With this in mind, performing load-testing in a controlled environment against suspect areas of functionality can help to establish a baseline, and monitoring how the application runs while executing the load-tests can provide useful insights into how the system might be optimized.

-Running load-tests against the `GetProductsInSubCategoryAsync` in the `ChattyProduct` controller in sample application yields the following results:
+Running load-tests against the `GetProductsInSubCategoryAsync` operation in the `ChattyProduct` controller in sample application yields the following results:

 ![Key indicators load-test results for the Chatty I/O sample application][key-indicators-chatty-io]

-This load test was performed by using a simulated workload of 500 concurrent users.
-The graph shows a high degree of latency; the median response time was over 60 seconds per request.
-If each test represents a user querying the product catalog to find the details of products in a specified subcategory then a user might have to wait for over a minute to see the results under this load.
+This load test was performed by using a simulated step workload of up to 1000 concurrent users.
+The graph shows a high degree of latency; the median response time is measured in 10s of seconds per request.
+If each test represents a user querying the product catalog to find the details of products in a specified subcategory then with a loading of 1000 users, a customer might have to wait for nearly a minute to see the results under this load.

 ----------

-**Note:** The application was deployed as a web role on a single-instance cloud service.
-The results shown in the [Consequences of this solution](#Consequences) section were generated using the same load on the same deployment.
-A production system would have more nodes and should be able to support more users, but the general principle remains the same.
+**Note:** The application was deployed as a medium size Azure website.
+The database was deployed on a premium P3 instance of Azure SQL Database configured with a connection pool supporting up to 1000 concurrent connections (to reduce the chances of connecting to the database itself causing contention.)
+The results shown in the [Consequences of this solution](#Consequences) section were generated using the same stepped load on the same deployment.

 ----------